Is Richard T. Simmons Jr Based on a Real Lawyer? Where is He Now?

 Simmons didn’t react well to the arrests of Pou, Landry, and Budo.
 He accused Attorney General Charles Foti, Jr. of arresting them to get mug shots for a “media event” for the sake of his reputation, as per Fink’s book.
 Simmons also tried to garner copies of the forensic test results performed on the dead bodies discovered at Memorial through ADA Michael Morales in return for his experts’ input on the case, but the deal wasn’t materialized.
 Eventually, the grand jury that was sworn in to consider Pou’s case decided against indicting Pou.

-Where is Richard T. Simmons, Jr. Now?
+Richard T. Simmons, Jr. Leads a Quiet Life Today

 Richard T. Simmons, Jr. is currently a Managing Partner in the Metairie office of Hailey McNamara, one of the famed law firms in the state of Louisiana.
 Simmons has been working at the firm since 1982.
-After the grand jury’s decision to not indict Pou, Simmons joined her to play a major role in writing and passing three laws in Louisiana that provide immunity to health care professionals from most civil lawsuits, except cases of willful misconduct, for their work in future disasters that range from hurricanes to pandemic influenza.
+After the grand jury’s decision to not indict Pou, Simmons joined her to play a major role in writing and passing three laws in Louisiana that provide immunity to healthcare professionals from most civil lawsuits, except cases of willful misconduct, for their work in future disasters that range from hurricanes to pandemic influenza.

-Simmons was the attorney of David Warren, who shot Henry Glover and was sentenced to 25 years and 9 months in federal prison for a federal civil rights violation of committing manslaughter with a firearm.
+Simmons was the attorney of David Warren, who shot Henry Glover and was sentenced to 25 years and nine months in federal prison for a federal civil rights violation of committing manslaughter with a firearm.
 After the re-trial, Simmons’ client was found “not guilty” of all charges as he testified to his actions in self-defense.
 Warren became a free man after getting imprisoned for three and a half years.
 Over the years, Simmons was part of several significant cases and continues to do so.
 Since he has chosen to keep his personal life private, his relationship status is unknown.
 He also seemingly doesn’t maintain any social media presence.

 Read More: Where is Memorial Doctor Horace Baltz Now?